mengli-rhizo/MaizeMicrobiome2022/RandomForestAnalysis/README.md

-Random Forest Analysis - Relating environmental variaiton from accession point of origin to observed ASV abundacne when grown in a common garden
+Random Forest Analysis - Relating environmental variaiton from landrace accession point of origin to observed ASV abundacne when grown in a common greenhouse setting

 Microbiome random forest analysis was done for four separate sets of data…